Why You Need To Travel With A Thermometer: TSA Checking Temperatures

-It's been reported that passengers who have a body temperature of 100.4F or higher will "be referred to the CDC." (whatever that means!)
-But therei's no industry standard for when and how to take the body temperature, let alone what can, or should be done, if it's elevated.
+It's best to check with your airline regarding their policies if you or someone you're traveling with presents with a fever on the day your flight departs.
+I couldn't find evidence of industry standards for when and how to take the body temperature, let alone what can, or should be done if it's elevated.
 Here's where having advance information about your temperature could save you time and possibly money if you're at risk of being delayed.
 Traveling with your own thermometer makes perfect sense.
 Add it to your travel kit with extra masks and sanitizers.
+And in Peru, you'll need a face shield for planes, trains and buses to be worn over your face mask.

 What you need to know about fever: